stevenchadburrow/HowToSolveA2x2RubiksCube/README.md

 Conclusion:

 The first part is just playing around, but after you solve one side, formulas are needed.
 Repeating the same formulas is not fast, but it's easier to remember.
 I haven't found any particular tricks to make it faster, but that wasn't the object to begin with.
+Memorizing the formulas is fairly easy if you do it a lot, and try to do it without looking at the formulas.
+I got a hang of it within a couple of hours.

 How do you use this to solve a 3x3 Rubik's Cube?
 I have no idea! :)